ayrtonm/psx-sdk-rs/patches/README.md

     git apply /path/to/patches/llvm_atomic_fence.patch
     ```

-4. Build the rust compiler.
-See `INSTALL.md` for further details.
+4. Build the Rust compiler.
+See `INSTALL.md` in the Rust repository for further details.

     ```sh
     # For the initial build